russell-stansfield/Russell-Yunes-Nicola/README.md

 #### Backend
 We will employ ASP.NET as our backend, where it connects to the DB and offers an API.
 Entity framework will be used as an ORM.
 #### Database
-We will employ SQLite as our Database.
+We will employ a MySQL database which will be running inside a container.